PyPSA/PyPSA/doc/installation.rst

 - `CPLEX <https://www.ibm.com/products/ilog-cplex-optimization-studio>`_
 - `FICO Xpress <https://www.fico.com/en/products/fico-xpress-optimization>`_

-For installation instructions of these solvers for your operating system, follow the links above.
+An installation of PyPSA will also install HiGHS.
+For installation instructions of other solvers for your operating system, follow the links above.

 Depending on your operating system, you can also install some of the open-source solvers in a ``conda`` or ``pip`` environment.